About the Graduate School Diversity Office

 The Multicultural Summer Research Opportunities Program (MSROP)

-Administered by ODGE, MSROP is a ten-week program held on the Twin Cities campus.
+Administered by GSDO, MSROP is a ten-week program held on the Twin Cities campus.
 The program provides students from various academic and cultural backgrounds an opportunity to develop research and inquiry skills with a faculty mentor on an individual basis or as part of research team.
 In addition to conducting research, students also participate in weekly meetings, seminars, and a national research conference.
 The experience provides participants groundwork for advanced study and prepares them for graduate and professional degrees at the University of Minnesota.

 The Annual Summer Undergraduate Research Symposium